Parkland school shooter to get life sentence for killing 17

 As he spoke to the media, Schulman held up a laptop with an image of Cruz in the school hallway with a gun.
 “The last thing my son saw was the gunman aiming at him,” he said.

-Florida Gov. Ron DeSantis agreed with the families, saying it “stings” that Cruz will not receive the death penalty.
+Florida Gov. Ron DeSantis said it “stings” that Cruz did not receive the death penalty.

 In a case like this, “where you’re massacring those students with premeditation in utter disregard for basic humanity … I just don’t think anything else is appropriate except a capital sentence,” DeSantis said.

+Just days after the shooting, Cruz’s defense had offered that he plead guilty in exchange for a life sentence.
+But then-Broward State Attorney Mike Satz rejected that.

+Broward State Attorney Harold Pryor released a statement Thursday saying: “We have not shied away from telling all of the horror, all of the loss, all of the devastation, all of the pain, all of the facts, all of the truth.
+We hope that, while there is no such thing as closure, this will bring some measure of finality and justice to this terrible chapter.”

-Cruz, 24, pleaded guilty a year ago to murdering 14 students and three staff members and wounding 17 others on Feb.
-14, 2018.
-Cruz said he chose Valentine’s Day to make it impossible for Stoneman Douglas students to celebrate the holiday ever again.
+Cruz, a former student at the school, said he chose Valentine’s Day to make it impossible for Stoneman Douglas students to celebrate the holiday again.

-The massacre is the deadliest mass shooting that has ever gone to trial in the U.S. Nine other people in the U.S. who fatally shot at least 17 people died during or immediately after their attacks by suicide or police gunfire.
+The massacre is the deadliest mass shooting to go to trial in the U.S. Nine other people in the U.S. who fatally shot at least 17 people died during or immediately after their attacks by suicide or police gunfire.
 The suspect in the 2019 massacre of 23 at an El Paso, Texas, Walmart is awaiting trial.

-Lead prosecutor Mike Satz kept his case simple for the seven-man, five-woman jury.
-He focused on Cruz’s eight months of planning, the seven minutes he stalked the halls of a three-story classroom building, firing 140 shots with an AR-15-style semi-automatic rifle, and his escape.
+Satz, the lead prosecutor, kept his case simple for the seven-man, five-woman jury.
+He focused on Cruz’s eight months of planning, the seven minutes he stalked the halls of the three-story classroom building, firing 140 shots with an AR-15-style semi-automatic rifle, and his escape.

 He played security videos of the shooting and showed gruesome crime scene and autopsy photos.
 Teachers and students testified about watching others die.
 He took the jury to the fenced-off building, which remains blood-stained and bullet-pocked.